JavaScript is required

 The Victorian Gambling and Casino Control Commission (VGCCC) has received reports of unlicensed operators and the risk of fraudulent activities.
 We are also aware of questions over community benefit – whether community and charitable organisations are getting their fair share and whether benefits are being passed on to the Victorian community.

-This has raised questions about fairness, integrity, and the risk of gambling harm.
+This raised questions about fairness, integrity, and the risk of gambling harm.
 This is concerning because of the potential vulnerability of many bingo customers such as seniors, women, people on low incomes and certain First Nations and migrant communities.

 We are committed to ensuring the integrity of bingo operations and ensuring they remain social, safe and fair for all Victorians.